Skip to main content

 Version: Java (Groovy)

 Strings are sequences of characters that form words, sentences, phrases, or statements in programming languages.
-The importance of strings in the Deephaven Query Language cannot be understated.
-Strings are used universally within Deephaven for modifying table data.
-Queries are written using strings, and most table operations require the use of query strings.
-Understanding their proper use is critical to becoming a strong Deephaven developer.
+Deephaven queries use strings ubiquitously.
+Understanding their uses is critical to becoming a strong Deephaven developer.

 note

-This guide assumes you are familiar with the use of strings in Python and Groovy.
-If not, please refer to the Python documentation or the Groovy documentation for more information.
+This guide assumes you are familiar with using strings in Java.
+If not, please refer to the Java documentation for more information.

 Strings in tables